vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV I. 1034–35, KR 190-191 (all quote Var.
 45. 1-10).
 Rājarājeśvaravrata-fast on 8th tithi when it has Svāti naksatra

-and falls on Wednesday; worship of Siva with many edibles full of sweet-meats as naivedya; donate before image of Siva to the ācārya neck ornament, crown, girdle, ear-ring, two finger rings, an elephant or horse; performer attains the position of Kubera for countless years; HV I. 864 (from Kālottara ); Rājarāja means Kubera, the friend of Siva and Rājarājośvara may mean Siva or Kubera who is himself lord
+and falls on Wednesday; worship of Śiva with many edibles full of sweet-meats as naivedya; donate before image of Śiva to the ācārya neck ornament, crown, girdle, ear-ring, two finger rings, an elephant or horse; performer attains the position of Kubera for countless years; HV I. 864 (from Kālottara ); Rājarāja means Kubera, the friend of Śiva and Rājarājośvara may mean Śiva or Kubera who is himself lord

 (of Yakṣas ).
 Rājñisnāpanamon Cai, kr.
 8; the land of Kāśmira is deemed to